Fairfield County Array of Interventions

 Juvenile Detention Alternatives Initiative (JDAI)

-Fairfield County Juvenile Court made a commitment in 2021 to become a Juvenile Detention Alternatives Initiative (JDAI) court.
-In 2022, the Court began implementation of a variety of initiatives to provide or enhance the foundation needed for the national initiative.
-JDAI, supported by the Annie E. Casey Foundation, is one of the nation’s most successful and widespread juvenile justice system reform initiatives.
-The focus of JDAI is to reduce reliance on juvenile detention where youth have often been needlessly detained with long-term negative consequences for both public safety and youth development.
+Fairfield County Juvenile Court is a Juvenile Detention Alternatives Initiative (JDAI) court.
+Supported by the Annie E. Casey Foundation, JDAI is one of the nation’s most successful and widespread juvenile justice system reform initiatives.
+The focus of JDAI is to reduce reliance on juvenile detention where youth have often been needlessly detained with longterm negative consequences for both public safety and youth development.

 - Promoting collaboration between juvenile court officials, probation agencies, prosecutors, defense attorneys, schools, community organizations and advocates;